discue/go-syscall-gatekeeper-cli/README.md

 - `--allow-network-client` to allow the started process to open sockets and open connections to other servers,
 - `--allow-network-server` to allow the started process to listen on ports and accept incoming connections.

+## Baseline
+By default (unless you pass `--no-implicit-allow`), gatekeeper enables a safe baseline including process management, memory, synchronization, signals, basic time queries and sleep (`clock_gettime`, `gettimeofday`, `nanosleep`), miscellaneous, security, and system information.
+This avoids breaking common applications that need time functions without requiring extra flags.
+Use `--allow-timers-and-clocks-management` for the full timers/clock set (e.g., `timerfd_*`, `setitimer`), or keep the default minimal set for tighter policies.

+#### Dynamically allow individual syscalls
+In addition to grouped permissions, you can enable specific syscalls directly from the CLI without modifying configuration files.
+This is useful for targeted exceptions.

+- `--allow-syscall-<name>`: allow a single syscall by name.
+- `--allow-syscall=<name>`: equivalent form using `=`.

 ### 🔎 Trace
 The `trace` subcommand run the given binary and traces the syscalls.
 In this case, the `gatekeeper` will